 Evans, Harold.
 Do I Make Myself Clear?
 Little, Brown, New York, 2017.
 NF;7/17.

 Authors of books on writing take on two things: telling us how to write well, and showing us how.
 Sir Harold Evans at nearly 90 is one of the most experienced editors in the world.
 Evans’s leadership has powered The Sunday Times in London and then Atlantic monthly in the US, among many other major newspapers and magazines.
 And he’s written a pile of books on politics, journalism, and much else, so he should be plenty qualified to perform the dual trick expected here.

-He makes sure we understand two ideas: economy in writing helps make the message clear, and its opposite not only muddies the waters, but also causes serious harm.
+He makes sure we understand two ideas: economy in writing helps make the message clear, and its opposite not only muddies the waters, but can also cause serious harm.

 Evans cites all sorts of quasi-mathematical indices of simplicity in writing, like the fog index invented by a Robert Gunning.
 It catalogues long sentences, big words, weak (passive) verbs, and abstract words as contributing to failure of clarity. “… is your adjective really really necessary… or is it there for show?”
 Evans points out after discussing several of these indices that although they are a useful reminder you can score well at them with complete nonsense: you get the same score reading your piece backwards.